-The proposed addition and existing structure will have a moderately complex design with a moderately complex roofline and will be oriented with an east aspect.
+The proposed addition will have a moderately complex design with a moderately complex roofline and will be oriented with an east aspect.
+Buffer material around the structure will be of rock.
 The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect with one another creating eddies where hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.

 The roofing material will consist of Class A asphalt shingles.
-Soffits will be of 3/8" T&G. Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
+Soffit material will be of plywood.
+Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
 It is recommended to place screening over gutters and/or make a yearly check to keep gutters and roofs clear of leaves and needles.

-The exterior wall material is to be of log and stone material.
-The structure will have 15 small to medium sized windows with the primary viewing direction being toward the east side of the structure.
-Windows will be double glazed with Low Ecoating and tempered glass where required.
-Frames will be made of wood.
-Exterior doors are to be fire-rated, and made of wood and glass.
+The exterior wall material is to be stucco.
+The structure will have 29 small to medium sized windows.
+Windows will be double glazed with Low E-coating and tempered glass.
+Frames will be made of plastic and metal.
+Exterior doors are to be fire-rated, and made of solid core wood that is not less than 1-3/4 inches thick.
+There are no window wells present on this structure.
 All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns uphill faster and will create a great deal of radiant heat.

-An existing deck is constructed of wood decking material with timber and concrete.
-The deck will be open underneath and overhead.
-The deck has a buffer material of bare mineral soil.
+An existing deck is constructed of wood decking material with timber posts.
+The deck is open overhead and underneath.
+The deck has a buffer material of crushed gravel on top of a non-combustible polyester weed barrier.
 Decks must be kept clean and free of combustible materials.
 Keep debris such as pine needles, wood, and vegetation away from deck.
 Each year rake pine needles and other combustible material from underneath decks and overhangs.